 This report ensures compliance with the requirements of O.Reg 284/09.
 Although amortization expenses are not an ideal method of determining the impairment of an asset, since it is used to attribute the capital cost over the life of the asset it can be one potential tool to predict the annual financial commitment required for future asset rehabilitation.
-As discussed in both the Fiscal Impact Study report CORS-062-17 and the Asset Management Plan report CORS-067-17, current annual contributions to capital reserves are not sufficient to maintain the lifecycle replacement requirements of the Town's growing asset base.
-Infrastructure funding strategies to address the Town's long-term infrastructure needs continue to be incorporated into the 2020 proposed budget, including an incremental \$1.0 million contribution to the Infrastructure Renewal Reserve as well as contributions to reserves for lifecycle requirements of new assets.
+As discussed in the Asset Management Plan report CORS-038-21, current annual contributions to capital reserves are not sufficient to maintain the lifecycle replacement